Keerthanareddy17/BindGuard/README.md

 - The toxicity module prevents risky molecules from progressing, and the active learning loop focuses testing on the most informative candidates, saving time, compute, and resources.
 - Together, they provide a ready-to-integrate framework for faster, safer, and smarter molecule selection.

-(ps: We'd need a lot more of actual data samples, that what I used in this repo, to make this work a lot better 👀)
+(ps: We'd need a lot more of actual data samples, compared to what I used in this repo, to make this work a lot better 👀)

 ---
 ![made-in-python](https://github.com/user-attachments/assets/40dc0f7b-e22a-49f0-b530-7dfe0adea2de)